 LEARN HOW TO EASILY NAVIGATE THE CITY WITH THIS GUIDE FOR RIDING TRINITY METRO BUS AND RAIL SERVICES.

 Using your smartphone, download the GoPass and app.
 Add the Trinity Metro Customer Service telephone number (817-215-8600) to your contacts.
-And, if you plan to use ZIPZONE, download the ZIPZONE app or add those phone numbers to your contacts.
+This option works seamlessly to purchase tickets and route trips between bus, rail, and ZIPZONE services.

 Be ready with cash, a valid ticket, EASYRIDE badge, or an activated GoPass ticket for smoother boarding.
 Bring the exact amount of cash you need.
 Drivers are not able to make change.
 If you are riding TEXRail, be sure to purchase your ticket before boarding using the ticket vending machines located at all platforms.